 And be it enacted that it shall not be lawful for the said valuators to issue or deliver out any award by them made as aforesaid until the amount of compensation thereby awarded shall have been paid to them or any one of them, to be by them paid over in manner hereinafter provided; and that it shall not be incumbent upon them to make or enter upon any such valuation as aforesaid before the sum of $2.10, as and for their own fee, and the sum of $1.05, as and for a contingent surveyor’s fee (to be repaid if not incurred), be first deposited in the hands of any one of them.

-[Section 10 amended by No. 113 of 1965 s.
+[Section 10 amended: No. 113 of 1965 s.
 8(1).]

-11. Form of the valuers’ award
+11. Form of valuers’ award

 And be it enacted that any award to be made by any such valuators as aforesaid shall be in the form, or to the effect of the form, following, the words in parentheses being merely explanatory; that is to say,

-We, the undersigned, being the Valuators (or majority of the Valuators, as the case may be) for the town-site of , under the Act of Council 8 Victoria, No. 9, by virtue and in exercise of the powers vested in us by the said Act, do hereby award to (A.B.) of (residence, and rank or calling), the sum of , as compensation for a piece of land, being parcel of building allotment (letter and number in the maps of the authorised land officer concerned) in the aforesaid town-site; and being now occupied or covered by (here describe generally and briefly the encroaching structure) of which (encroaching structure) (C.D.) of (residence, and rank or calling) was heretofore reputed owner; and which said piece or parcel of land so occupied or covered as aforesaid is of the following superficial area, that is to say , and abuts on the side thereof on land of the said (C.D.); and on all other sides thereof, upon the aforesaid allotment (letter and number as above).
+We, the undersigned, being the Valuators (or majority of the Valuators, as the case may be) for the town site of , under the Act of Council 8 Victoria, No. 9, by virtue and in exercise of the powers vested in us by the said Act, do hereby award to (A.B.) of (residence, and rank or calling), the sum of , as compensation for a piece of land, being parcel of building allotment (letter and number in the maps of the authorised land officer concerned) in the aforesaid town site; and being now occupied or covered by (here describe generally and briefly the encroaching structure) of which (encroaching structure) (C.D.) of (residence, and rank or calling) was heretofore reputed owner; and which said piece or parcel of land so occupied or covered as aforesaid is of the following superficial area, that is to say , and abuts on the side thereof on land of the said (C.D.); and on all other sides thereof, upon the aforesaid allotment (letter and number as above).
 (If the party in whom land is to be vested by the award choose to have a plan thereof, at his or her own additional expense, drawn upon the award, then add ‘according to the plan delineated on the margin (or at the foot) of these presents.’)
 And we do hereby acknowledge to have received from the said (C.D.) the said sum of (amount of compensation).
 As witness our hands the day of

-[Section 11 amended by No. 126 of 1987 s.
+[Section 11 amended: No. 126 of 1987 s.
 21.]

 12. Act not to apply to subdivisions of allotments made by private parties